SAKryukov/dotnet-solution-structure/articles/article0.2.md

 }
 ```

-Duck typing approach is discussed in detail in the [previous article](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-approach-2323a-duck-typing).
-It is explaned that this approach can work with both properties and fields, public or non-public, becasue it uses reflection.
-Therefore, we can populate an instance of the data type, even if its read-only properties.
-The member information is taken from XAML my scanning it for all the `Member` elements.
+The duck-typing approach is discussed in detail in the [previous article](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code#heading-approach-2323a-duck-typing).
+It is explaned that this approach can work with both properties and fields, public or non-public, because it uses reflection.
+Therefore, we can populate an instance of the data type, even its read-only properties.
+The member information is taken from XAML by scanning it for all the `Member` elements.

 Now, we can see how all four approaches are represented in a single XAML sample.